 Ian introduced me to radio, and together we explored the wavebands, BBC Radio 4 being the favourite, and still is!
 Television was opened up for me too, as we watched classics, comedy, word games and French cinema.
 But books were all-important, and my new ‘classics master’ introduced me to philosophy, psychology, the Jesuit, and classic stories such as The Leopard, The Little Prince, and many more.

 Sadly, over the years, we have lost contact.
 Ian moved to England, coming back to visit on occasions, sometimes outstaying his welcome as I was now back at work, and on one occasion having crashed my car, refusing to co-operate with the insurance company.
 He phoned from time to time, and then it stopped.
 I have tried to find him, with no success.
-It was good while it lasted, and I am sorry to think he may have died without an opportunity for me to say goodbye.
+It was good while it lasted, and I was sorry to think he might have died without an opportunity for me to say goodbye.
+I learned later through an old Sullivan friend of his sister that he had a massive heart attack and died alone.
+R.I.P.
+IAN